Spin oscillations of a single-mode polariton system driven by a plane wave: Base model

 Everything is changed if the system is driven directly, i.\,e., $f_+$ or $f_-$ is nonzero.
 In this case Eqs.~(\ref{eq:gp}) have solutions of the form $\psi_\pm(t) = \bar\psi_\pm e^{-i E_p \hbar / t}$.
 The Josephson oscillations are no longer possible since both components oscillate at the same ``forced'' frequency.
 Time-independent amplitudes $\bar\psi_+$ and $\bar\psi_-$ obey a set of algebraic equations

 where $D = E_p - E_0$ (pump detuning).
 Such solutions are usually called \emph{steady states}, or \emph{fixed points}, because $E_p$ can be taken as zero without loss of generality.

 The dissipative character of the system $(\gamma > 0)$ is crucially important.
 Owing to dissipation, all solutions would be guaranteed to have the forced frequency~$E_p / \hbar$ at $t \to \infty$ if the interaction constant $V$ were zero.
 At the same time, nonlinearity does not automatically lead to a nonsteady behavior.
-If $V > 0$ but $g = 0$, then even a two-dimensional model~(\ref{eq:gp}) with many degrees of freedom evolves to a plane-wave state oscillating at $E = E_p$ and featuring \emph{asymptotic stability,} so that all weak perturbations decay with time.
+If $V > 0$ but $g = 0$, then even a two-dimensional model~(\ref{eq:gp}) with many degrees of freedom evolves to a plane-wave state oscillating at $E = E_p$; this final state is asymptotically stable, so that all weak perturbations decay with time.

-Thus, the fixed-point states are the ``most common'' attractors of the phase trajectory for $\gamma > 0$~\cite{Gavrilov2020.usp.en}.
-Below, we intend to seek a different---nonsteady---type of solutions in the case of $f_+ = f_-$.
-Generally speaking, feasibility of nonsteady states is ensured irrespective of the initial conditions only when \emph{all} fixed-point solutions prove to be unstable for a given~$f$.
-This leads us to the problem of finding the complete set of the fixed-point solutions.
+Thus, the fixed-point states are the ``most common'' attractors of the phase trajectory for $f_\pm \neq 0$ and $\gamma > 0$~\cite{Gavrilov2020.usp.en}.
+A different---nonsteady---type of solutions comes into being only when all fixed points become unstable.